edgedb/edgedb/docs/guides/tutorials/graphql_apis_with_strawberry.rst

 objects in the database. `Strawberry <https://strawberry.rocks/>`_ is a Python library that takes a code-first approach where you'll write your object schema as Python classes.
-This allows us to focus more on how you can integrate EdgeDB into your workflow than the idiosyncrasies of GraphQL itself.
+This allows us to focus more on how you can integrate EdgeDB into your workflow and less on the idiosyncrasies of GraphQL itself.
 We'll also use the EdgeDB client to communicate with the database, `FastAPI <https://fastapi.tiangolo.com/>`_ to build the authentication layer, and Uvicorn as the webserver.